 You may find that your usual calming, self-soothing activities do not work.
 You may feel you have lost the capacity for finding comfort.
 Ultimately, you need to support your body so that it supports you while you deal with the loss of your pet.
 Go back to the basics: rest, nourishment, hydration, and exercise.

 Aside from taking care of yourself during this difficult time there are other activities that might help.

 1. Focus on the small things in life: take time to enjoy a cup of coffee, read a good book, or take a walk through the woods paying attention to the smallest details around you.
 Live in the moment.

 2. Nourish love in your life.
-The empty hole in your heart left behind by the loss of a pet can’t be filled.
+The empty hole in your heart left behind after losing a pet can’t be filled.
 But you can make your heart bigger than the hole.
 Grow love and make your heart bigger than the loss.

 3. Help others who are grieving.
 Look for a local pet loss support group.
 If you find close relationships with others who have lost a pet you can be there for them in their time of need.